 Double vision is when you see a double image instead of the single image you should be seeing.
 These images may appear next to each other or on top of each other.
-It can lead to obvious challenges navigating the world, but also negatively affect your reading ability, movement, and balance.
-When double vision affects one eye it is monocular, while the term binocular indicates it affects both eyes.
+It can not only lead to obvious challenges navigating the world, but also negatively affect your reading ability, movement, and balance.
+When double vision affects one eye, it is monocular, while the term binocular indicates it affects both eyes.

 What Causes Binocular Double Vision?

 The condition is when both of your eyes fail to work together.
 In most cases, those with binocular diplopia will have normal vision when they cover one of their eyes.
 The issues are due to the eyes pointing at slightly separate angles.
 This leads to them sending different images to the brain and since your brain sees two images that are too different to make a clear image out, you see the double images.
 The common causes include:

 Some double vision is known as a squint or strabismus which is when the eyes point at different angles.
 This difference in angle is due to the muscles in the eyes being too strong, not able to move due to paralysis or weakness, or being prevented from moving by some sort of restriction.

 Squints are especially common in younger children and won’t always lead to double vision.
 You may also develop a squint if you experienced one as a child.
 Sometimes, treating your squint via realigning the eyes actually leads to double vision since the brain may have ignored signals from one eye in a process known as suppression.

 In addition to a childhood squint leading to your binocular double vision, there are multiple other conditions that may have caused it to develop suddenly.
 These conditions can affect the free movement of your eye, the nerves, the brain, or the muscles.
 They include:

 - Thyroid conditions.
 They affect external eye muscles.

 - Diabetes.
 It can damage blood vessels' ability to bring blood to your nerves in the eye muscles.

 - Myasthenia gravis.
 It causes weakening of muscles, including those of your eyes.